Amazon to help during hurricane season with quick delivery of disaster relief supplies

 Not only did all of those hurricanes hit islands, but all reached Category 5 strength, the highest level possible for a tropical cyclone.
 Hurricane Dorian was uniquely devastating.

 "Not only was it one of the strongest on record in the Atlantic basin, but it was stationary -- or nearly stationary -- over the Bahamas for more than 24 hours as a Category 4-5 storm," said Taylor Ward, a CNN meteorologist.
 "This made for one of the worst natural disasters in the country's history.
-The extreme strength devastated the area
+The extreme strength devastated the area and the slow movement delayed humanitarian relief from arriving."

+The hope is that if a similar disaster occurs, precious time won't be lost from locating, sorting and packing the relief items.